Affiliated Iowa State University Facilities

 - Biochar characterization

 The Center for Biorenewable Chemicals (CBiRC) is developing the tools, components, and materials needed to transform carbohydrate feedstocks into biobased chemicals.
 Through its Industrial Collaboration and Innovation Program the center aims to develop long-term relationships with its industry members.
 The objective of the Industrial Collaboration and Innovation Program is to build and sustain an active collaboration between CBiRC’s academic partners and its innovation and industry members.
 The Program provides a rich resource of knowledge and practical experience that will deliver fundamental scientific discovery and innovation to its members.

-The Center for Crops Utilization Research focuses on developing new uses for crops (CCUR).
-CCUR offers a variety of small pilot-scale biomass and food processing research capabilities in:
+The Center for Crops Utilization Research offers a variety of small pilot-scale biofuels, biobased products, feed and food processing research capabilities in:

 - Industrial products processing